 Diagnosis is mostly based on history and will look at the pattern, duration and how severe the symptoms are.
-A small number need further investigations such as a laproscopy to look inside the pelvis for any sign of endometriosis or inflammation.
+A small number need further investigations, such as a laproscopy to look inside your pelvis for any sign of endometriosis or inflammation.

 The common symptoms of dysmenorrhoea are pain and cramps in the lower abdomen.
 The pain and discomfort is usually most severe for the first day or two of your period.
 Other symptoms that may be related to dysmenorrhoea include:

 If you have painful periods, see your doctor to discuss what treatment options are the best for you.
 Commonly used treatments include: